 Example 3

-personal income tax: (45,000 - 12,000) × 13% = 4,290
+Personal income tax: (45,000 – 12,000) × 13% = 4,290

-Salary on hand: 45,000–4,290 = 40,710
+Salary in hand: 45,000– 4,290 = 40,710

 Without applying the tax deduction, Prokhorov’s salary will be: